IPO Listing Gains: Meaning, Calculation and Identification

 Can you sell shares of an IPO on its listing day?

-Yes, as a primary investor, you can sell stock purchased via an IPO subscription on the listing day.
-However, few IPOs can be restricted from being sold before a certain period if it is stated beforehand.
+Yes, as a primary investor, you can sell stock purchased through an IPO subscription on the listing day.
+However, few IPOs are restricted from being sold before a certain period if it is stated beforehand.

 Is tax applicable on IPO listing gains?